DVD's

 In turn-of-the-twentieth-century Turin, an accident in textile factory incites workers to stage a walkout.
 But it's not until they receive unexpected aid from a traveling professor, played by the illustrious Marcello Mastroianni, that they find their voice, unite, and stand up for themselves.

-"The Organizer" is a timeless film that will shake your senses in many wonderful ways.
+a timeless film that will shake your senses in many wonderful ways.
 This historical drama by Mario Monicelli, brimming with humor ad honesty, is a beautiful and moving ode to the power of people.
 Buy it today from PRIMO!

 Buy the DVD "Eurocrime!" today!